John 7 Bible Study

 How much longer is "a little while longer" in John 7:33?

-Jesus would be on the cross at the next Passover, which was 6 months from this Feast of Tabernacles.
+Jesus would be on the cross at the next Passover, which is 6 months from this Feast of Tabernacles.

 Where will Jesus go thereafter?